beric7/YOLOv4_infrastructure/README.md

            names = data/obj.names
            backup = backup/

-7. If there is not a ***yolov4-obj.cfg*** file within the cfg directory, create one and copy and paste the contents from yolov4-custom.cfg to the new yolov4-obj.cfg
+7. If there is not a ***yolo-obj.cfg*** file within the cfg directory, create one and copy and paste the contents from yolov4-custom.cfg to the new yolo-obj.cfg

-        Once the yolov4-obj.cfg file is located, change the following:
+        Once the yolo-obj.cfg file is located, change the following:
           A. Ensure the width and height values on lines 8 and 9 are the correct values for you training data

           B. Ensure lines 6 and 7 have the following values: